Average-Case Reductions for $k$-XOR and Tensor PCA: Main Results

-Our reductions prove a new connection between different parameter values and, combined with a simple collision-based algorithm for detection (\autoref{subsec:collision_detection}), yield new algorithms that outperform the collision-based algorithm.
-However, the complexity profile of $\klwe$ remains largely underexplored.
+Our reductions prove a new connection between different parameter values and, combined with a simple collision-based algorithm for detection (\autoref{subsec:collision_detection}), yield new algorithms that outperform it.
+However, the complexity profile of $\klwe$ remains largely underexplored regarding its dependence on $k$, number of samples, and noise.
 See \autoref{sec:discussion} for $\klwe$ open problems and \autoref{subsec:resolution_lwe} for our results.